KjetilIN/KjetilIN/README.md

 📍 To get started, I recommend checking out my pinned repositories, where you'll find some of my standout work and projects that I'm particularly proud of.

-🌟 Thanks for dropping by, and I hope you find something interesting in my codebase.
+🌟 Thanks for dropping by, and I hope you find something interesting on my github account.
 Don't hesitate to reach out if you have any questions or just want to connect!
-Let's build cool things together! 🚧👷‍♂️

 ### 📊 GitHub Stats: